ucrcsedept/galah-interact-python/docs/index.rst

 test harnesses no matter what the submission system you are using for your class is.

+**Galah Interact can only test C++ code right now.** We would really like to support other languages as well, so if you are interested in using this library at your university that teaches using a different language, please let us know so we can work with you.

 Tutorials, Examples, and Guides
 ------------------------------------------